-A course is more accessible if students with vision and hearing challenges can make effective use of the same materials used by other students.
+Course materials are accessible if students with vision and hearing differences can make effective use of the same materials used by other students.
 While providing alternative materials for some students may be necessary at times, the objective of accessibility is to design a single set of materials that can be used successfully by all students.
-This requires planning at the time course materials are selected and developed, and thoughtful evaluation and retrofitting of materials already in use.
+This requires planning at the time course materials are selected or created and developed, and thoughtful evaluation and retrofitting of materials already in use.

 One way to think about accessibility is to consider that a given item within the materials of a course might communicate through three distinct channels:

 Images, such as charts, graphs, photographs, and video,

 Text, a particular type of visual information made up of letters, numbers, and punctuation, and